dotnet/machinelearning/docs/code/VBufferCareFeeding.md

 buffer.

-There is a corollary on this point: because the caller owns any `VBuffer`, then could should not do anything that irrevocably destroys its usefulness to the caller.
+There is a corollary on this point: because the caller owns any `VBuffer`, then code should not do anything that irrevocably destroys its usefulness to the caller.
 For example, consider this method that takes a vector `src`, and stores the scaled result in `dst`.